Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 When you’re running, even the slightest thing can be irritating when it comes to clothing.
 But these Runderwear shorts are like a second skin, so you’ll forget you’re even wearing them.

 The high waistband, although very tight, kept everything streamlined and “tucked in”, and it didn’t slip down once during our 10km run, thanks to a silicone hip-grip.
 The fabric is thick and also squat proof, with no chance of a camel toe.
 Plus, these shorts dry quickly.
 Really quickly.
-If you choose to go for coffee after your run, you won’t be sitting there fidgiting in damp kit.
+If you choose to go for coffee after your run, you won’t be sitting there fidgeting in damp kit.

-All in all, we loved wearing these shorts for runs, plus they worked well for other workouts too, meaning they’re super versatile.
+All in all, we loved wearing these shorts for runs, plus they worked well for other workouts, too, meaning they’re super versatile.
 And, thanks to the second-skin feel, these worked well underneath other clothes – ideal for the chilly winter runs.

 The verdict: Women’s running shorts